DominicBen/thehugowebsite/content/posts/laser-light-show.md

 The Laser Light Show Console was both an engineering challenge and a proving ground.
 It combined embedded control, real-time graphics, interactive input, and hardware design.
 The difficulties were numerous, which is why winning first place at the expo was all the sweeter.

 I’m proud of how our team executed the project from concept to demo.
-The result wasn’t just technically sound—it was something people could interact with and enjoy.
+The result wasn’t just technically sound, it was something people could interact with and enjoy.
 It taught me how to handle complexity, manage risk, and build systems that work under pressure.
 Ian, if your reading this, Thanks for being my teammate, your a wicked smart dude!
 I also want to thank our advisor Dan Allwine for his sage wisdom during the project.

 — Dominic Benintendi